anniezhang21/greengrocer/README.md

 Created during CalHacks 5.0 by Annie Zhang, Jessica Meng, Edward Hwang, and Michelle Xu. <br>
 Currently under development as of November 2018. <br>

 GreenGrocer is an all-in-one app for housemates and roommates to manage groceries and fridge storage.
-Keep track of your current inventory, mark items as either personal or shared, and never be stuck wondering if you have enough ingredients at home or not! <br>
+Keep track of your current inventory, mark items as either personal or shared, and never be stuck wondering what you have in the fridge or if you can borrow your roommate's ketchup or not!<br>

 ![adding food UI](https://github.com/anniezhang21/greengrocer/blob/master/readme-assets/main_ui.png "Adding food in GreenGrocer")
 ![login/signup UI](https://github.com/anniezhang21/greengrocer/blob/master/readme-assets/login_signup.png "Log in and Sign up")